s8nclone/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-this directory contains files on javascript objects, scopes and closure
+This directory contains files on javascript objects, scopes and closures